vanessa-lu/javascripting-english-major-project/Columbus.md

-this is text for columbus
+Columbus is located in Ohio